atlamors/portfolio/README.md

 The porftofolio application has currently hit the Beta phase and is ready to be forked if you are familiar with React and Next.
 The next release cycle will focus on a better DX—moving from local JSON to MongoDB, setting up Sanity for GUI page editing, Unit Testing with Jest, adding TypeScript, etc.

 #### Next & App Architecure
-- [ ] Next.js v13 : Waitinf for /app/ folder to leave beta
+- [ ] Next.js v13 : Waiting for /app/ folder to leave beta
 - [ ] Sanity.io

 #### App Architecure & Design Systems